PSHE & Citizenship

 Parents now have a right to withdraw their children from RSE lessons and this will be respected.
 However, we hope that by working together to meet the needs of students, requests will be infrequent.
 Any such request should be made to the Headteacher.

-Students receive 1 hour of PSHE per fortnight, including Year 7 who will receive the subject as a timetabled lesson for the first time.
+Year 8 & 9 are now going to receive 2 timetabled lessons a fortnight and Year 7 will have 1 PSHE and 1 Character Education.
 Some areas are covered in other curriculum areas such as Science (as part of the National Curriculum) which covers topics such as ‘Humans’ – covering reproduction and puberty

 All lessons are delivered by trained staff that remain up to date with current affairs surrounding these issues.
 Our aim is to deliver PSHE lessons in a healthy atmosphere where pupils can share experiences, ask questions and develop skills that are not necessarily expressed in other areas of the curriculum.
 Our PSHE programme enables pupils to make decisions based on correct information and ultimately reduce risk taking behaviour.
 We emphasise the importance of respect for one’s self and other people in the hope that pupils grow in to healthy, confident young adults who value stable and loving relationships.